qmbarret/quincinnati/README.md

 - **Login** - Register and login users.
 Credentials securely stored in database.
 Can't play unless authenticated.
 - **WebSocket** - As each user plays the game, the leaderboard will update and broadcast to other users their total population.
 Also with a game ID they can play with others
 - **React** - Application ported to use the React web framework.

+## HTML Deliverable
+For this deliverable, I added the basic application structure.
+- **HTML Pages** - Four HTML pages that represent the ability to login, join match, play match, and an about page.
+- **Links** - The login page automatically links to the join match page.
+The join match page automatically links to the play match page.
+- **Text** - Each form has a textual description for its input.
+TODO
+- **Images** - TODO
+- **Login** - Input boxes for username and password with a button for logging in and registering.
+- **Database** - When someone joins a match, it will load their previous data if they were in the match before.
+Leaving will save their city data before leaving.
+- **WebSocket** - The leaderboard will show realtime city populations and who has the biggest cities.

+## CSS Deliverable

+## JavaScript Deliverable

+## Service Deliverable

+## DB Deliverable

+## Login Deliverable

+## WebSocket Deliverable

+## React Deliverable